MattPCollins/Japanese-Revision/README.md

 Now that I have some insight into how my data is categorised and what my efforts look like on a day-to-day basis, I want to see how I can improve the efficiency of my studies: minimizing the time to learn a word and maintain long-term recollection of it.

 I consider a level of 5 to be when I have mastered a word and as such want to evaluate the time taken to get here and the recollection ability at this point.

 Before digging into the data and drawing comparisons, I made a note that the data in sample 1 has gone through several iterations as the algorithm has been improved during the creation of the app.
 As can be seen in the below graph, the month-on-month average number of days for a word to reach level 5 for the sample has decreased over time as the model has improved.
-Due to this, I am drawing comparisions for words from 09/2020 onwards.
+Due to this, I am using a subset of this sample from 10/2020 onwards for the subsequent data work.

 *check date!